-Turkey’s parliament set to vote on Sweden’s NATO bid this week: Reports
+Turkey’s parliament approves Sweden’s NATO bid

 The Turkish parliament’s foreign affairs committee approved the Swedish bid last month after Erdogan forwarded it to parliament in October.

-However, Erdogan has since demanded that Washington follow through on its pledge to deliver a batch of F-16 fighter jets for Turkey’s ageing air force.
+However, Erdogan has since demanded that the United States follow through on its pledge to deliver a batch of F-16 fighter jets for Turkey’s ageing air force.

 Erdogan last month discussed his demands by telephone with US President Joe Biden.